 Muir Woods, located a little over an hour outside of San Francisco, is one of the few places on earth where your children will have the opportunity to experience true old-growth redwoods up close and personal.
 Many of these towering pines have been alive between 600 and 800 years, with the oldest clocking in at an astounding 1200 years old.
 The trees are also mind-bogglingly tall, with the tallest of the trees reaching an incredible 258 feet towards the Californian sky.

 Muir Woods National Monument offers a few different trails to help you explore.
 The Main Trail follows the sparkling Redwood Creek and is built boardwalk style, giving easy access to strollers.
 Kids can learn about the stream’s Steelhead Salmon, the Redwood trees, and Banana Slugs.
 The National Park Service also offers a fun Discover Quest for children who are exploring Muir Woods.
 You can download it here to add some education to your exploration.
+The park has a bigger brother too.
+Located 5-hours north is Humboldt County, where over 30 sq. miles of old growth redwoods can be found.

 On our adventure, we made the horrible mistake of not having lunch prior to our hike and in our rush to get out, not packing snacks.
 As anyone who travels with children knows, no food and hungry kids is a recipe for disaster.
 Lucky for us, our children have become veterans of travel and were mostly able to ignore their rumbling bellies as they climbed in and out of the huge Redwood trunks, waded through the shallow streams and searched high and low for elusive deer.